 This is the step you begin managing your dogs and litters.
 Have a feeding and exercising routine that works well for everyone (both dog and breeder.)
 Remember this is a business that is based on life, so if your dogs are not healthy, you stand a risk of losing all your investment.
 Bottom Line: keep your dogs healthy at all times.
 Schedule routine check ups with the vet.
 Never miss their vaccination and other immunization against common diseases.
 Keep them well nourished and in a clean environment.

-As your dog tribe grows, you’ll get better at all these, but as a beginner, be a sponge and soak up as much information about the dog breeding business as possible.
+As your dog tribe grows, you’ll get better at all these, but as a beginner, be a sponge and soak up as much information about the dog breeding business as possible using some dog training for all of them, once you sell them they can go well trained and happy.
 However, you shouldn’t be a hearer only, but doer also.
 Meet and interact with other breeders in your locality.

 While doing all these, become familiar with your dogs, able to know their strengths and weaknesses, an information you’ll need when picking complementary partners for them.